DrMichaelLindner/pyBIDSconv/README.md

 ## *Dependencies*
 - For using pyBIDSconv you need to have [dcm2niix](https://github.com/rordenlab/dcm2niix/releases) installed.

-- For using pyBIDSconv source code: pyBIDSconv is developed in python 2.7 and the following packages need to be installed: pydicom, numpy, wxpython, pandas. (pyBIDSconv was developed and tested with the following versions: python: 2.7.14, numpy: 1.13.3, wx: 4.0.0rc1, dicom: 0.9.9, pandas: 0.20.3)
+- For using pyBIDSconv source code: pyBIDSconv is developed in python 2.7 and the following packages need to be installed: pydicom, numpy, wxpython, pandas. (pyBIDSconv was developed and tested with the following versions: python: 2.7.14, numpy: 1.13.3, wx: 4.0.0rc1, dicom: 0.9.9, pandas: 0.20.3).
+You can use the the requirement.txt file to install the required packages: pip install -r requirement.txt

 ## *Licence*